jonano614/DaggerGpuMiner/README.md

 2) GPU mining: DaggerGpuMiner.exe -G -a <WALLET_ADDRESS> -p <POOL_ADDRESS>
 3) CPU mining: DaggerGpuMiner.exe -cpu -a <WALLET_ADDRESS> -p <POOL_ADDRESS> -t 8

-Different features and optional parametes:
+Different features and optional parameters:
 1) "-h" - show help
 2) you can list all available devices using parameters "-list-devices -G".
 You can check what platform ids and device numbers they have.
 3) by default GPU-miner uses all OpenCL devices on the selected platform.
 You can specify particular devices using parameter "-opencl-devices 0 1 3".
 Use your device numbers instead of "0 1 3".
 Also use can use parameter "-d <N>" there <N> is count of used devices.
-4) if GPU-miner sees only one device, but you have several devices, try to specify platform: "-opencl-platform 1".
+4) if GPU-miner sees only one device, but you have several devices, try to specify platform.
+For example: "-opencl-platform 1".

 The project supports Windows OS and Linux OS now.
 Mac OS is planned in the future.